Life is full of questions. Sometimes they are important questions we need to answer so that we can make the most out of the time we’ve been given.

 Life should be lived that way, too.
 Savored.
 Not rushed.
 Not hurried.

-Enjoy this course before it grows cold or the next course comes and you’ve missed out.
+Enjoy this course before it grows cold or the next course comes and you’ve missed out on this one.
 Slow down and enjoy the moments.

 I do not have all the answers.
 Heck, I don’t even know all the questions.
 But, these are things that God keeps bringing to my mind.
 I’d love to hear what you think about them, how you’d answer them, and how God is working in you as a mother this week.